london-hackers/AztecSwap/README.md

 ## Quickstart

-To get started with AztecSwap, follow the steps below:
+To get started with AztecWorld, follow the steps below:

 1. Clone this repo & install dependencies using yarn install